myrmex-org/myrmex/docs/pages/core/core-plugins.md

 folder: core
 ---

 The Lager core is the node module `@lager/lager`.
-It exports an object (refered as the *Lager instance*) that is based on [Pebo](https://github.com/AlexisNo/pebo#readme) that is a kind of event emitter.
+It exports an object (referred as the *Lager instance*) that is based on [Pebo](https://github.com/AlexisNo/pebo#readme) that is a kind of event emitter.

 Lager plugins use the *Lager instance* to interact with each other.
-A Lager plugin can be published on npm to be used by anyone, or it can be a project specific plugin in the folder `project-root/plugins/my-plugin-identifier`.
+A Lager plugin can be published on npm to be used by anyone, or it can be a project specific plugin in the folder `plugins/my-plugin-identifier` of the project.

 Lager plugins can make use of the following functionalities: